 The list above cover the basics and applies to both a full-time and a part-time Scrum Master, but just as with Mike’s example of a dedicated Barista, a full-time Scrum Master will probably be able to do a better and faster job.

 Some would also argue that I should have included teaching and coaching management, HR and other supportive functions of agile on the list.
 I actually almost did, but I believe that that’s a lot to ask of a Scrum Master, especially one new to the role.
 The Scrum Master is the team’s tactical coach and that is not the same as working with agile at the organizational level.
-However, I do think that Scrum Masters can make great contributions to enterprise adoption of Scrum, but it usually takes an experienced agile coach to successfully drive this change.
+However, I do think that Scrum Masters can make great contributions to the enterprise adoption of Scrum, but it usually takes an experienced agile coach to successfully drive this change.

 Another follow-up question I often get is what the Scrum Masters do once the organization has adopted Scrum and teams become self-organizing.
-It’s true that there is organizations so agile mature that they actually don´t need dedicated Scrum Masters.
+It’s true that there are organizations so agile mature that they actually don´t need dedicated Scrum Masters.
 This is, however, a state so rare and hard to reach, that I wouldn’t worry up-front about what the Scrum Masters will do once you reach it.
-It’s also a catch-22, since you will need help from a considerable number of enthusiastic and dedicated Scrum Masters to have any chance of getting there.
+It’s also a catch-22 since you will need help from a considerable number of enthusiastic and dedicated Scrum Masters to have any chance of getting there.

 For more ideas about what a Scrum Master could do, I recommend looking at some of the great resources below: